Sometimes there is confusion around these two terms and their meanings.

 You can get in touch with a government-funded team that specialises in the assessment and diagnosis of ASD (Autism Spectrum Disorder).
 Parents can telephone these teams directly.
 There can be lengthy waiting lists.
 Contact the team closest to where you live.
 View the Amaze document Autism Spectrum Disorder Assessment Teams in Victoria to see the full list for Victoria.

 The other (more costly) option is to seek assessment by a private professional provider.
 We can direct parents or adults seeking a diagnosis to professionals who have a special interest and/or experience in dealing with and diagnosing Asperger Syndrome.
 Anyone can make an appointment to see a psychologist.
 We recommend a preliminary conversation/email with the professional explaining your situation and need.
 This will assist you in determining their level of experience.
 Over the years Aspergers Victoria has compiled lists of various professionals working in the area of Autism Spectrum Disorders.
-Members can view the Professional Directory.
+You are also welcome to browse our Professional Directory.

 Unfortunately there is very little financial help for adults seeking an assessment for an autism spectrum condition.
 All the services and funding arrangements above apply to children only.

 Your first step should be to see your GP.
 They should be able to refer you to a psychologist, and write a Mental Health Care Plan (MHCP) so you can get Medicare rebates for some of the cost.
 If they are reluctant, and you feel strongly about it, you may need to seek another opinion.
-Click here to go to the Medicare website for access to mental health care.
+You can also visit the Australian Government Better Access Initiative website for information about Medicare rebates for mental health care.

 Other Professional Assessment Help